-- 1. As provided herein, the Director or his/her designee is given the authority to interpret and apply, and the responsibility to enforce this Title to accomplish the stated purpose. - 2.
-The County may withhold, condition, or deny permits and/or approvals for development and alterations to ensure that the proposed development is consistent with this Title.
+1. As provided herein, the Director or his/her designee is given the authority to interpret and apply, and the responsibility to enforce this Title to accomplish the stated purpose.

+2. The County may withhold, condition, or deny permits and/or approvals for development alterationspermits or development approvals to ensure that the proposed development is consistent with this Title.